 IMO, this class best suits a visual learner with a desire for a well-rounded, bookish education in herbs, who likes to do kitchen chemistry.
 It is an excellent beginning to a career in herbs or herbal medicine.

 It’s also an amazing opportunity for personal enrichment at a very reasonable price.
-The average distance learning university course is about $1000 for 3 credit hours today.
-While this course is not accredited, students who complete the advanced herbalist program and 400 hours of clinical apprenticeship are qualified to receive professional membership.
+The average distance learning university course is about $1500 for 3 credit hours today.
+While this course is not accredited, students who complete the advanced herbalist program and 400 hours of clinical apprenticeship are qualified to apply for professional membership in the American Herbalist Guild.
+Your regional herbalist guild membership requirements may vary.

 Not Yet Ready for the Intermediate Class?